 Robert: So did you have any mundane jobs before you made it in this business?

 Bernard: There were a few, and one of them actually caused me to meet Keith Richards for the first time.
 I was working at a bottle making company in New York, designing bottles for perfume.
 One day I stopped in a store to get a sandwich after delivering one of those bottles, and Keith was in there.
-I was excited, because I was listening to ‘Tattoo You’ in my Walkman all the time.
+I was excited, because I was listening to the Stones on my Walkman all the time.
 I walked away at first, but then I stopped and thought, “No, Bernard, you have to say something to him”.
 So, I went back and stood outside the store until Keith came out.
 I yelled out to him and he looked at me, shook my hand, and said, “Thank you, little brother”, and jumped in his limousine.

 Robert: [laughs] That’s an incredible chance meeting, considering what your future held.
 How old were you?